hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 * Not really understanding why position of `input` from `on-parse-event` doesn't update until... after

 [19:13:11](#rJQCTQ_dHRwNYwObzuKe5jYeBJrcAkpE7SEhn0dN5kI) <planetsizecpu (Jose Luis)>:
 I know a lot ppl using py for research, even my daugther at the university is learning it.
-They 're coming from Statistica, Matlab & R. I wonder what they will think of Red, I did  personally advised my daughther not to learn Red before the clasic langs or will find these too complex after human oriented langs Ì†ΩÌ∏Ä
+They 're coming from Statistica, Matlab & R. I wonder what they will think of Red, I did  personally advised my daughther not to learn Red before the clasic langs or will find these too complex after human oriented langs üòÄ

 [19:19:45](#OoTVebRLEDGji17BuBZU4BQMJgCeHWMoLjk1v4lYrHQ) <gltewalt (Greg T)>:
 Missing a push or pop... maybe